Skip to main content Skip to navigation

 Reading Assignments

-The reading assignments for this course are listed under Lessons.
+The reading assignments for this course are listed under Modules.
 In order to gain practice both in close reading and in analytical synthesis of multiple texts, some weeks the discussion will be in Perusall, an application that permits you to closely read and annotate individual words in texts and to comment on each other’s analyses; in alternate weeks, you’ll write a substantial discussion post of a few paragraphs in length to discuss the readings.
+Based on feedback from previous classes, the discussions will be about 2/3 in Perusall and 1/3 in the Discussion Board.

 In addition, several lessons have “For Further Study” links at the bottom of the page, and the “Contexts and Questions” pages will have embedded links as well.
 All the required course materials can be found in your books or in the course space, but these optional links have information that may be helpful or interesting to you.